JensonSung/dqetool/README.md

 # DQETool

-DQETool is the implementation of differential query exeuction in paper.
+DQETool is the implementation of differential query execution in paper.

 # Getting Started